 Appendicitis causes pain in your lower right abdomen.
 However, in most people, pain begins around the navel and then moves.
 As inflammation worsens, appendicitis pain typically increases and eventually becomes severe.

-Appendicitis can affect anyone, but it most often occurs in people between the ages of 10 and 30.
-The standard appendicitis treatment is surgical removal of the appendix.
+Although anyone can develop appendicitis, most often it occurs in people between the ages of 10 and 30.
+Standard treatment is surgical removal of the appendix.

 Aug.
 20, 2014

 - Appendicitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/appendicitis/.
 Accessed May 31, 2014.